SamiPerttu/fundsp/README.md

 The default environment (`fundsp::prelude`) offers a generic interface.

-The 64-bit hacker environment (`fundsp::hacker`) for audio hacking uses 64-bit internal state for components to maximize audio quality.
+The 64-bit prelude environment (`fundsp::prelude64`) for audio hacking uses 64-bit internal state for components to maximize audio quality.

-The 32-bit hacker environment (`fundsp::hacker32`) uses 32-bit internal
+The 32-bit prelude environment (`fundsp::prelude32`) uses 32-bit internal
 state for components.
 It aims to offer maximum processing speed.

 An application interfacing `fundsp` can mix and match preludes as needed.
 The aims of the environments are:

 - Minimize the number of characters needed to type to express an idiom.
-- Keep the syntax clean so that a subset of the hacker environment can be parsed straightforwardly as a high-level DSL for quick prototyping.
+- Keep the syntax clean so that a subset of the prelude environment can be parsed straightforwardly as a high-level DSL for quick prototyping.
   This has been done in the [lapis](https://github.com/tomara-x/lapis) project.